albertdavid09/albertdavid09/README.md

 - 👋 Hi, I’m @albertdavid09
+- I'm an industrial engineer
 - 👀 I’m interested in working as a frontend web developer
-- 🌱 I’m currently learning javascript and react.js
+- 🌱 I’m currently learning react.js
 - 💞️ I’m looking to collaborate on projects related to my field
 - 📫 How to reach me Email:albertdhaveed@gmail.com, Twitter:_albertdavid.